Nov 7, 2024

 • Safety of stationary energy storage systems

-• Relevant labelling and marking
+• Relevant labeling and marking

 • Information on the state of health and expected lifetime of batteries